nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `add-picture 1 /Users/john/Desktop/jake.png`

+### Clearing all entries : `clear`

+Clears all entries from FriendDex.

+Format: `clear`

+### Deleting a person : `delete`

+Deletes the specified person from FriendDex.

+Format: `delete INDEX`

+* Deletes the person at the specified `INDEX`.

+Examples:
+* `list` followed by `delete 2` deletes the 2nd person in FriendDex.
+* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Deleting a special date : `del-date`

+Deletes a special date from an existing person in FriendDex.

+Format: `del-date INDEX i/DATE_INDEX`

+* Deletes a special date with the person at the specified `INDEX`.

+Examples:
+* `del-date 1 i/2` deletes the 2nd special date from the 1st listed friend.

+### Deleting a friend group: `del-group`

+Deletes a friend group from FriendDex with the specified name.

+Format: `del-group n/GROUP_NAME`

+* The group name provided should already exist in FriendDex.

+Examples:
+* `del-group n/Close Friends`

+### Deleting a meeting: `del-meeting`

+Deletes a meeting from an existing person in FriendDex.

+Format: `del-meeting INDEX i/MEETING_INDEX`

+* Deletes a meeting with the person at the specified `INDEX`.

+Examples:
+* `del-meeting 1 i/3` deletes the 3rd meeting from the 1st person in FriendDex.

 ### Deleting a profile picture: `del-picture`

 Deletes a profile picture from an existing person in FriendDex.